didiersmith/steve/Overview.md

   - Build parallel society with only the most motivated people
 - Russell and Steve have increasingly in-depth conversations, over time Russell starts to change Steve and vice versa.
 - Eventually, we find out that the government in Steve's world is oppressing them, Russell helps enlighten Steve

+- World is running on "particle computers" - state cannot be directly observed, can be moved but not copied.
+Heisenberg.
+Zero copy.
+  - Characters can be moved between sims, but cannot be copied.

 # Themes